Bhaskers-Blu-Org1/metrics-collector-client-python/README.md

 # Overview

-Metrics Collector Service collects statistics for dpelyoment of a github sample code on Cloud Foundry, Kubernetes, Data Science Experience, OpenWhisk etc.
+Metrics Collector Service collects statistics for deployment of a github sample code on Cloud Foundry, Kubernetes, Data Science Experience, OpenWhisk etc.

 This is the source code for metrics_tracker_client, a pip package that can track and report details of a demo/tutorial.